jfo/weblog/content/post/monads.md

     (f (car mx))))
 ```

-This is already a monad!
+This is already _a_ monad!
 I've got a _type_ of something, in this case denoted by
 a doubly wrapped list.
 I have `unit` which takes a value and makes it into a
 thing of that "type", and I have `bind`, which knows how to "unwrap" the value
 and apply a function to it!

-Remember that the function it applies must have the type signature `x -> Mx`.
+Remember that the function it applies must have the type signature `a -> M b`.
-We don't have a type system to help here!
+I don't have a type system to help here!
 But, any function I pass in needs to
 take some value and return it as a "`Thing`", in this case by wrapping it in a
 list.